DIY Lego Zombie Minifigure

 Pattern or design used: My own design

-Posted on Oct 29th, 2012 in design, how-to, tips & tricks, fundamentals, reader's closet, Lego, zombie, minifigure
+Posted on in design, All How-To, tips & tricks, fundamentals, reader's closet, Lego, zombie, minifigure